1634: The Ram Rebellion: "The Ram Rebellion"

 In Franconia, schoolteacher Constantin Ableidinger has been reading Common Sense by Thomas Paine.
 He also finds the Brillo stories interesting.
 The farmers in Franconia (and Thuringia for that matter) have a history of dissent concerning serfdom and Mike Stearns has hopes of getting some fundamental changes made in the way that Franconia is run as a result of a farmer's rebellion of sorts.
 He neglects to include this in the briefing given to the civil servants sent down to administer Franconia although these people, Johnny F. and Noelle Murphy, among others have an effect on the schoolteacher's "Ram rebellion".

 Literary significance and reception

 Dana Blankenhorn of ZDNet called the book "a sort of open source novel" as a way of describing how Eric Flint invited other authors to contribute stories to this book in which it extends the franchise.
 Another reviewer wrote that "the book gets mired down in detail.
 It was just too much information."

-1634: The Ram Rebellion was listed on the Locus (magazine) Hardcovers Bestsellers List for two months in a row during 2006, topping at number 2.
+1634: The Ram Rebellion was listed on the Locus Hardcovers Bestsellers List for two months in a row during 2006, peaking at number 2.